kostya05983/GooTest/README.md

 #### Debugger commands

-* step - step to next debug line it's similar to step_into
+* i - step_into to next debug line it's similar to step_into

-* step_over - step to next line , skip debug of calls
+* o - step_over to next line , skip debug of calls

 * var - output current memory